DoctorWkt/alic/docs/overview.md

 ### sizeof()

-`sizeof()` is fairly similar to the C version.
+The pseudo-function `sizeof()` is fairly similar to the C version.
 You can get the size of a type and the size of a variable.
 However, if the variable is an array, then you get the number of elements in the array.
 For example:

 ```
 int32 fred[5]= { 3, 1, 4, 1, 5 };